The Warren Crescent Housing Development – Risky, Reckless and Ruthless

 Neither the pretty pond or the SUDS system would EVER hold water except for very limited timeframes, so the portrayal of both these a water features is entirely unrepresentative.

-It is perfectly clear from the evidence presented above that continuing with a scheme would be environmentally inexcusable and financially unviable, the Council must immediately halt this and let Warren Meadow be part of the Lye Valley for the enjoyment and recreation of citizens now and the time to come in an increasingly crowded city.
+It is perfectly clear from the evidence presented above that continuing with a scheme would be environmentally inexcusable, financially ruinous and structurally unviable, the Council must immediately halt this crazed scheme and let Warren Meadow be part of the Lye Valley for the enjoyment and recreation of citizens now and the time to come in an increasingly crowded city.

 Headington Heritage, A personal blog